-BONDHOLDERS' REMEDIES. . .
-The Ordinance establishes as "events of default" (i) the failure to make payments, and defaults in payments to be made to the Bond Fund or the Reserve Fund as required by the Ordinance; or (ii) defaults in the observance or performance of any other of the covenants, conditions or obligations set forth in the Ordinance.
-The Ordinance provides that the bondholders are entitled to a writ of mandamus issued by a court of proper jurisdiction, compelling and requiring the City and its officers to observe and perform any covenant, condition or obligation prescribed in the Ordinance.
-Under State law there is no right to the acceleration of maturity of the Bonds upon the failure of the City to observe any covenant under the Ordinance.
-Although a registered owner of Bonds could presumably obtain a judgment against the City if a default occurred in the payment of principal of or interest on any such Bonds, such judgment could not be satisfied by execution against any property of the City.
+HOLDERS' REMEDIES. . .
+The Ordinances establish as "events of default" (i) the failure to make payments, and defaults in payments to be made to the Interest and Sinking Fund or the Reserve Fund as required by the Ordinances; or (ii) defaults in the observance or performance of any other of the covenants, conditions or obligations set forth in the Ordinances.
+The Ordinances provide that the bondholders are entitled to a writ of mandamus issued by a court of proper jurisdiction, compelling and requiring the City and its officers to observe and perform any covenant, condition or obligation prescribed in the Ordinances.
+Under State law there is no right to the acceleration of maturity of the Obligations upon the failure of the City to observe any covenant under the Ordinances.
+Although a registered owner of Obligations could presumably obtain a judgment against the City if a default occurred in the payment of principal of or interest on any such Obligations, such judgment could not be satisfied by execution against any property of the City.
 Such registered owner's only practical remedy, if a default occurs, is to seek to enforce the covenants of the City through an action for specific performance or mandamus.
 The enforcement of any such remedy may be difficult and time consuming and a registered owner could be required to enforce such remedy on a periodic basis.